panglesd/slipshow/docs/visual-structure.rst

 .. note::

-   If you compile the slipshow presentation we are building on your own computer, which I advise to do, use hot-reload with slipshow serve:
+   If you compile the Slipshow presentation we are building on your own computer, which I advise to do, use hot-reload with ``slipshow serve``:

    .. code-block::